mustardamus/scaffold-plugin/README.md

  * Baked in QUnit testing
  * Stylesheet of the HTML documentation written in [LESS](http://lesscss.org/)
  * Watch `README.md` for changes and automatically generate the HTML documentation
+ * Rename filenames and strings in files for initialization
  * Commands bundled in a `thorfile`